 About

-This website is a reflection of my research and personal and professional interest in death and the afterlife, all of which have their origin in the lived experiences of my own life.
-This relationship with the afterlife, which began in my childhood, was precipitated by diverse experiences of what I term non-ordinary or other-worldly phenomena.
+My relationship with the afterlife began in my childhood and was precipitated by diverse experiences of what I term non-ordinary or other-worldly phenomena.
 These experiences taught me that death was simply a doorway which led to another kind of existence, to another ‘place’.
 These experiences, which have continued into my adult life, inform how I live in the world as an embodied being and how I understand ‘life’.

-From one perspective, if I was going to define myself in a way which embodies my world-view and associated belief-system, I would say that I’m a social scientist.
-From another, I would define myself as a spiritual being in a physical body whose birth was a meaningful event in the continual unfolding of creation and in the maintenance of the universe.
-My prevailing philosophy is that the subjective experiences and understandings of the meaning of death, the dead and spirituality, evidence a changing and shifting theoretical and intellectual discourse.
-This discourse is helping to revision how we conceptualise what we are as human beings, what the purpose for our existence is, and why the dead, by their cross-cultural presence in our lives, offer all of us an invitation to consider life from a transpersonal perspective.
+My prevailing philosophy is that the subjective experiences and understandings of the meaning of death, the dead and the afterlife evidence a changing and shifting theoretical and intellectual discourse.
+This discourse is helping to revision how we conceptualise what we are as human beings, what the purpose for our existence is, and why the dead, by their cross-cultural presence in our lives, offer all of us an invitation to consider life from a transpersonal or spiritual perspective.

 I hope you enjoy rambling through the following pages, and please reach out to me if you feel the need.